mehdi-fathi/company/README.md

-bin/console doctrine:migrations:migrate

 # Company Project

-I assumed this project would be a large scale project, so I tried to implement robust and engineering structure.
+This project is a restfull api for some operation related companies and users.

 - Database: PostgreSQL
 - PHP : 8.1